$\mathbf{O}(D,D)$ completion of the Friedmann equations: Solutions

 \subsubsection{Pure DFT vacuum}

 In Stringy Gravity, the metric $g_{\mu\nu}$ is supplemented by the additional fields $B_{\mu\nu}$ and $\phi$.
 Therefore it is worth considering purely stringy gravitational solutions, since these may be non-trivial due to possible interactions within the extended gravitational sector.
-This simple scenario, which corresponds to $\rho = p = \To = 0$, can thus yield some initial insight into the nature of cosmological evolution in Stringy Gravity, and provide a foundation for more general solutions featuring additional matter.
+This simple scenario, which corresponds to $\rho = p = \To = 0$, can thus yield some initial insight into the nature of cosmological evolution in Stringy Gravity.
+While these solutions are known in the supergravity literature (see e.g. \cite{Copeland:1994vi}), we include them here for completeness since they provide a foundation for more general solutions featuring additional matter.

 In this scenario, equation \eqref{OFE-EC2} can be recast as

 which has a general solution given by

 where $C_1$ and $\eta_{0}$ are integration constants, and we have defined